CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 !!!
 Note
-If you are planning to use SD Desktop to process data, you can encrypt a copy of your data with CSC Sesntive Data Services encryption key.
-However, if you are planning to use your won encryption keypair or if you are planning to share data with your collaborators and analize them with different services, check the Crypt4GH paragraph in this guide to lean more.
+        If you are planning to use SD Desktop to process sensitive data, you or your collaborators can encrypt a copy of the data with CSC public encryption key.
+However,             if you are planning to use your own encryption keypair or if you are planning to share data with your collaborators and analyze them with different services,                 check the [encryption with own permanent key pair paragraph](./data_encryption.md) to lrean more.